 Question #30

-A She is talking.
+A She is moving.

 C She fell asleep.

-D She is thinking about food.
+E She is thinking about food.

 Question #31

-A neither slow-wave sleep nor paradoxical sleep.
+B neither slow-wave sleep nor paradoxical sleep.

-C paradoxical sleep.
+C slow-wave sleep.

 Question #32

-B A person with damage only to Wernicke’s area of the brain will have motor aphasia.
+A A person with damage only to Wernicke’s area of the brain will have motor aphasia.

-C A person with damage only to Wernicke’s area of the brain will lose the ability to recognize faces.
+B A person with damage only to Broca’s area of the brain will understand spoken or written speech but will have difficulty speaking.

-D Both “a person with damage only to Broca’s area of the brain will understand spoken or written speech but will have difficulty speaking” and “a person with damage only to Wernicke’s area of the brain will have motor aphasia” are true.
+C Both “a person with damage only to Broca’s area of the brain will understand spoken or written speech but will have difficulty speaking” and “a person with damage only to Wernicke’s area of the brain will lose the ability to recognize faces” are true.

-E A person with damage only to Broca’s area of the brain will understand spoken or written speech but will have difficulty speaking.
+E Both “a person with damage only to Broca’s area of the brain will understand spoken or written speech but will have difficulty speaking” and “a person with damage only to Wernicke’s area of the brain will have motor aphasia” are true.

 Question #33

-A is due to receptor fatigue.
+C is due to receptor fatigue.

-B is due to denaturation of the receptor.
+D is due to denaturation of the receptor.

 E is a result of decreased neurotransmitter release secondary to decreased calcium influx at synaptic terminals.